Every sexually active woman between the ages of 25 to 64 years in Scotland should have regular cervical smear tests.

 Vaccinations And Immunisations

-Children's vaccinations are carried out by the health visitor every Thursday morning.
+Children's vaccinations are carried out by the health visitor in Eastwood Health Centre.

 Patients should be aware that fees may be charged for services not covered by the NHS contract.
 These include private certificates, reports supporting private health insurance claims and other non-NHS medical reports.
 Medical reports and examinations for insurance companies are usually paid for by the insurance company concerned.